Timeline of slayings of 4 women in Winnipeg, demands to search a landfill for remains

 June 2, 2022 — Police begin searching the Brady landfill.

-June 20, 2022 — Police say the remains of other victims are believed to be at the Prairie Green landfill.
+June 20, 2022 — Police believe the remains of other victims are at the Prairie Green landfill.

 June 21, 2022 — Police say remains found at the Brady landfill are of Contois.